PacoReinaCampo/MPSoC-DV/requirements/python/book/chapters/chapter9.md

 # TOP-LEVEL COMPONENTS

 In Python, top-level components refer to the various ways in which Python code can be executed and interacted with, including complete programs, file input, interactive input, and expression input.
-Let’s explore each of these components.
+Let's explore each of these components.

 ## COMPLETE PYTHON PROGRAMS